Over 20 years of experience

 providing compassionate, intelligent, effective care.

 Dr. David Russ entered the field of bodywork in 1993 as a practitioner of Shiatsu and Tui Na (Chinese massage).
 This training and experience ignited his curiosity.
 To fulfill his wish to understand the human frame and all of its complexity, he attended New York Chiropractic College beginning in 1994.
-He completed this rigorous four-year program with honors, while concurrently receiving certifications in craniosacral therapy, applied kinesiology, and neuromuscular therapy.
+He completed this rigorous four-year program with honors, while concurrently receiving certifications in myofascial release and neuromuscular therapy.

 Dr. Russ observes his patients closely and carefully to identify each person's particular patterns of structural strain and works to release them.
-A treatment with Dr. Russ may consist of a combination of chiropractic adjusting, massage, stretching, postural and movement exercises, and physical therapy methods such as heat, cold, and electrical stimulation of muscle.
+A treatment with Dr. Russ may consist of a combination of chiropractic adjusting, soft tissue work, stretching, postural and movement exercises, and physical therapy methods such as heat, cold, and electrical stimulation of muscle.

 Patients of all ages appreciate his gentle touch, his clear communication, and his emphasis on the patient's active role in his or her healing.
 His treatment sessions are thorough and unhurried, and his fees are reasonable.